mendonk/mendonk.github.io/technicalwriting.markdown

 permalink: /technicalwriting/
 ---

 I am a technical writer by trade.
 I might blog about it a little here.
-I find technical writing is at an interesting place in the business cycle, and the trade itself is undergoing interesting changes.
+I find technical writing is at an interesting place in the business process, and the trade itself is undergoing interesting changes.

 If you're looking for a technical writer to help your next project succeed, get in touch.
 I love meeting new people.